-I’m Ruta – a proud mother of two young kids, a Senior Software Associate, and a recent office bake-off winner!
+I’m Ruta – a proud mother of two young kids, a Senior Software Analyst, and a recent office bake-off winner!
 I joined Accenture in 2010 but moved to part-time working five years ago.
 I consider myself so lucky that at Accenture, I have the flexibility to balance my family life with a technology career that I thoroughly enjoy.
 This is my story…

 New role, new mum

 Back in 2010, I was offered a role here as Software Development Associate in the Java stream, but at the same time I was expecting my first child.
 I was keeping well during my pregnancy and keen to start work straight away, but my start date was deferred for three months, which meant I would be in my eighth month of pregnancy, so not ideal.
 Human Resources was a great help and we discussed if it was worth me doing the four weeks of Java training and then starting my maternity leave or waiting until I returned from leave.
 As I’m a very curious person and was looking forward to being in the Accenture environment, I opted to do the training before my leave.
 I also took the opportunity for preparing myself for the Sun Certified Java Programmer exam (which was the requirement of the training) and passed successfully.

 I returned to work after 9 months or so and joined a project as a database developer and it was a good opportunity to build on my experience of working with SQL and PL/SQL.
 Then my second project was Java based but after a few months I was expecting my second child.
 It was during that maternity leave that I started to consider my options for returning to work; I enjoyed my job but as my kids were very young I really wanted to spend more time with them.
 Once again, Accenture were amazing and allowed me to take a leave of absence, so I had an extra year to spend with my kids and it really benefitted my family life.